dell/csm-docs/content/v1/concepts/csidriver/features/powerstore.md

 Without storage capacity tracking, pods get scheduled on a node satisfying the topology constraints.
 If the required capacity is not available, volume attachment to the pods fails, and pods remain in ContainerCreating state.
 Storage capacity tracking eliminates unnecessary scheduling of pods when there is insufficient capacity.

 The attribute `storageCapacity.enabled` in `my-powerstore-settings.yaml` can be used to enabled/disabled the feature during driver installation .
 To configure how often driver checks for changed capacity set `storageCapacity.pollInterval` attribute.
-In case of driver installed via operator, this interval can be configured in the sample files provided in the respective samples under CSM version folder[here](https://github.com/dell/csm-operator/tree/main/samples) by editing the `capacity-poll-interval` argument present in the `provisioner` sidecar.
+In case of driver installed via operator, this interval can be configured in the sample files provided [here](https://github.com/dell/csm-operator/tree/main/samples) by editing the `capacity-poll-interval` argument present in the `provisioner` sidecar in the sample yaml file under respective CSM versions.

 ## Metro support
 The CSI PowerStore driver supports the provisioning of Metro volumes.
 The process and details of how to provision and use Metro volumes can be found [here](../../../replication/high-availability).